TheThunderGuyS/OldMinecraftSounds/README.md

  2. Place it in your `resourcepacks` folder.
  3. Enable it and enjoy!

-The latest release is `Progress Update 3`.
+The latest release is `Progress Update 4`.
-**********
-# To do list

-- Use old bow sounds on the fishing rod, Eyes of Ender and fire charges.
-- Find the obscure cow noises.
-- Hunt down the old skeleton noises.
-- Use Alpha grass sounds.
-- Complete my webpage.
 ************************************************************************
 # Changelog

+Progress Update 4 - September 11th, 2019
+- I found a pile of [new sources!](https://archive.org/details/MinecraftAlphaResources) (Archived by me)
+- Old cow sounds!
+(Milking is now silent)
+- Strange old Slime sounds.
+- Old metallic Creeper sounds.
+- Old "bone-ey" skeleton sounds.
+- The changes to cave sounds have been reverted.
+I'll fix them with sounds.json in the next update and remove subtitles for silent things.
+- My pile of sounds has step sounds too!
+Coming next update.

 Progress Update 3 - September 9th, 2019
 - Rain now has the old annoying noises.